Nisennenmondai

-Nisennenmondai (にせんねんもんだい) are a Tokyo-based instrumental trio.
+Nisennenmondai (にせんねんもんだい) are a Tokyo-based instrumental rock trio.
 They formed in 1999 and took their name from the Japanese translation of the then-current phrase "Y2K bug."

 Formation

 Guitarist Masako Takada, bassist Yuri Zaikawa, and drummer Sayaka Himeno met at a club near their university and formed the band soon after.

 The band have mostly released music on their own Bijin label.
 The compilation album "Neji/Tori" was released by Norway's Smalltown Supersound in 2008.
 The band are known for their dynamic live show, and despite little mainstream media attention, have built a substantial international following.
 They have played dates in Australia, Austria, Croatia, Denmark (including Roskilde Festival), France, Germany, the Netherlands, Italy, Norway.
 Switzerland, Sweden, UK and USA.
 The band toured the US in 2004 and 2005.
 In April 2011 they performed on the main stage at Sonar Sound Tokyo.
 In May 2011, Nisennenmondai launched an extensive European tour.